Dude4Linux/ansible/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

-- Latest stable release of Ansible (currently v1.9.2)
+- Stable release of Ansible v1.9.4
 - Ansible installed via pip
 - Sudo support for the ansible user.
 - SSL support out of the box.